ashneetrathore/SpotifyBrowser/README.md

 ## :wrench: TRY IT OUT
 ### :key: LOGIN AS SPOTIFY USER
-1. After opening the application in your browser, click `Log in` in the top of the navigation bar.
+1. After opening the application in your browser, click `Log in` in the top navigation bar.
 2. Login with the Spotify account you used to create the Spotify Developer app.
 3. Authorize the app to access your Spotify account.
 4. Click `Load info about me` to display your profile information, including username, profile picture, and a link to your Spotify profile.